Van Hits Several People on London Bridge, Followed by Stabbing Attacks: Reports

-Armed police are patrolling a panicked London after a white van veered to strike pedestrians on London Bridge, followed by reports of nearby stabbing attacks and gunfire.
+London was the scene of yet another terrorist attack after a van veered to strike pedestrians on London Bridge, followed by reports of at least two other incidents in the city, including reported stabbing attacks and gunfire near the bridge.
 The BBC is reporting that police are searching for as many as three suspects who may have jumped out of the van.
-One witness said the three attackers were armed with long knives and began attacking people at random on Borough High Street, which is near the bridge.
+One witness said the three attackers were armed with long knives and began attacking people at random at Borough Market on Borough High Street near the bridge.
+Another incident has been reported in Vauxhall in South London, but the nature of that incident is not yet clear.

-As is often the case in breaking news stories like this, the exact details of the incident remain unclear and mostly unconfirmed, but it appears likely that the incident was a coordinated terrorist attack.
-The number of casualties remains unclear, but police say there was at least one person was killed, and at least five or six people appear to have been injured on the bridge, including four seriously.
+As is often the case in breaking news stories like this, the exact details of the incident remain unclear and mostly unconfirmed, but it appears likely that the incident was a coordinated terrorist attack, and one that was conducted less than two weeks after a suicide bomber killed 22 people outside a pop concert in Manchester.
+The number of casualties from Saturday night’s attack remains unclear, but police say there was at least one person was killed, and at least five or six people appear to have been injured on the bridge, including four seriously.

 The BBC reporter who witnessed the initial scene on the bridge, Holly Jones, said that the van was “probably traveling at about 50 miles an hour” and that she later saw the van’s male driver being arrested by police in handcuffs and with his shirt off.
 Jones also said she saw victims being treated for their injuries by first responders.
-London’s Metropolitan Police have asked people to avoid the area, and they have apparently responded with a heavily armed presence.
+London’s Metropolitan Police have clearly responded with a heavily armed presence throughout the city, and have asked Londoners to remain alert and vigilant while staying clear of the affected areas.
+(Facebook has activated its safety check feature for people in the city, as well.)

 There are also reports of witnesses hearing a round of gunfire and seeing victims on the ground with stab wounds, as well as a possible third incident in South London.
 On Borough High Street, witnesses reported panicked people rushing into a pub to seek shelter from the possible attackers: